gsoft-inc/sg-orbit/packages/react-components/README.md

 ```

-To install them from the global package
+To install all of them with a single package

 ```
 npm install @sharegate/react-components